gnh1201/dnt-yt/README.md

   * polls cache status every 5 seconds when not ready
   * auto-plays video (muted) once ready
   * uses a **Mute/Unmute toggle** as the user gesture to enable audio
-  * keeps A/V synchronized in the browser (no ffmpeg)
+  * keeps A/V synchronized in the browser (no FFmpeg)

 ## Architecture